 Most bodies are buried in established cemeteries, but burial on private property is possible in Iowa.
 Before conducting a home burial or establishing a family cemetery, check with the county or town clerk for any local zoning laws you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.

 The Iowa Administrative Code states that scattering of cremated remains is subject to any applicable local ordinances or cemetery rules.
 The law prohibits you from scattering ashes on public property or on private property without permission of the property owner.
-(Iowa Administrative Code 641-97.13(3).)
+(Iowa Admin.
+Code 641-97.13(3).)

 Here are some additional tips on common options for scattering ashes.
 Whichever you choose, use common sense and refrain from scattering ashes in places where they would be obvious to others.